 Much like whales found in nature and in other areas of investing, a Bitcoin whale is an investor with a large amount of holdings — enough that they have the potential to move the market.
 Not surprisingly, the who and how many of Bitcoin whales is someone unknown, with a few exceptions.

 Want to swim with the sharks, or pad along with the whales?
-With a SoFi Invest® brokerage account, you can trade Bitcoin as well as a variety of other cryptocurrencies including Ethereum, Dogecoin, Cardano, and Litecoin.
+With a SoFi Invest® brokerage account, you can trade Bitcoin as well as a variety of other cryptocurrencies including Bitcoin, Ethereum, Ethereum Classic, Litecoin, and Bitcoin Cash.

 Photo credit: iStock/hemul75